dsasp/Easy3DScoreSupport/en_help.md

 ## Scoring

-After starting a new event the **Scoring screen** for the first target is shown.
+Starting a new event opens the **Scoring screen** for the first target.

 Current target number is shown at the top.

 A list of archers is shown below current target number.

 There is one row for every archer.
-Archer's total score for target is show on the right.
+Archer's score for target is on the right.

-Tap on row to enter scores for archer.
+Tap on row to enter scores for an archer.

 Select applicable scores.
 Tap 'Done' when ready.